 A construction subcontractor in Lakewood finished a $145,000 drywall job for a general contractor.
+Businesses across Pennsylvania and New Jersey face the same decision between these two cash flow tools.
 Net 60 terms.
 The check wouldn't arrive for two months, but he had $22,000 in payroll due Friday and a $35,000 materials order for his next project.
 He asked me: should I factor this invoice or open a line of credit?

 The right answer saved him about $4,800 over six months.
 The wrong one would've cost him that much extra in fees.